syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Views.md

 #### Non-Accessible Blocks

-You can restrict/allocate certain timeslot as Non-accessible block using `NonAccessibleBlocks` of `WeekViewSettings`, so that you can allocate those timeslots for predefined events/activities like Lunch hour.
+You can restrict/allocate certain timeslot as non-accessible block using `NonAccessibleBlocks` of `WeekViewSettings`, so that you can allocate those timeslots for predefined events/activities like Lunch hour.

 #### Working Hours